By Linh Nguyen

-Commander Sanchez and representatives from Wellpath, SRJ’s healthcare provider, explicitly stated that they do not test positive individuals prior to release from quarantine.
+Commander Sanchez and representatives from Wellpath, Santa Rita Jail’s healthcare provider, explicitly stated that they do not test positive individuals prior to release from quarantine.
 Rather, they release individuals from quarantine based on a symptoms check.
 This is reportedly based on guidance from CDC and Alameda Public Health Department.

-Vanguard has requested proof of this guidance from ACSO, which states that jails are not advised to test before a case is declared as resolved.
+Vanguard has requested proof of this guidance, stating that jails are not advised to test before a case is declared as resolved.

-John felt it reckless to release him and others from quarantine without proper testing to confirm that they are no longer contagious.
+John felt it was reckless to release him and others from quarantine without proper testing to confirm they are no longer contagious.

-Since his release, John stated that he is not fully recovered and still has a persistent cough.
+Since his release, he still has a persistent cough and does not feel fully recovered.
 He has been trying to socially distance to avoid as much contact as possible.

-In May or June, there was an outbreak in Housing Unit (HU) 32, where Richard was at the time.
+In May or June, there was an outbreak in Housing Unit 32, where Richard was residing.
 60 percent of the unit was sick with COVID-19 and in quarantine.
 At least two or three people were sick in every pod.

-Richard said he heard that when people tested positive, they were quarantined for fourteen days but were not given any medication or medical treatment.
+Richard said that when people tested positive, they were quarantined for fourteen days but were not given any medication or medical treatment.

-Richard was a pod worker in HU 32.
-He said that pod workers were put in “harm’s way” during the outbreak.
+He said that pod workers like himself were put in “harm’s way” during the outbreak.

 “We had to feed everyone and clean the whole building, and I don’t remember any sanitation measures being taken to protect us,” he wrote.

-In late July, Richard was moved to HU 7.
-He said he had not had a temperature check since June and that the jail was not checking temperatures or testing anyone in HU 7 at all.
+In late July, he was moved to HU 7.
+He had not had a temperature check since June and the jail was reportedly not checking temperatures or testing anyone in HU 7.

 The conditions in HU 7 were worse than in HU 32.